 Have you ever stepped on the scale after a morning weigh in and wondered, “Why did I gain weight overnight?
-It’s happened to me more times than I can count, because it’s a more common experience than you might think.
+It’s happened to me more times than I can count.
+It’s a more common experience than you might think.

 While overnight weight gain is not unusual, it’s avoidable if you know the causes.

-It’s also easy to reverse once you understand the factors causing the spike.
+It’s also easy to reverse once you understand the factors that cause it.

 Why Do I Gain Weight Overnight?

-Here are the eight reasons you might see weight gain in the morning, that wasn’t there the night before.
+Here are twelve science-backed reasons you might see weight gain in the morning, that wasn’t there the night before.

 1. You Had More Sodium Than Usual